Walter-Stroebel/clippy/README.md

 4. **UML Fusion**: Envisaged the potential of UML in the developmental phase, leading to an integrated PlantUML.
 5. **User Interactions Augmented**: Leveraged JOptionPane for interactive sessions, enabling users to define filenames and select between PNG and ASCII for UML visualizations.
 6. **Refinement**: Incessantly refined the codebase to elevate its architecture and maintainability quotient.
+7. **Lobotomized**: 14 aug 2023, OpenAI deleted the functionality to rescan the current session and all but destroyed their previously amazing context buffer management.
+This project is on hold until this is corrected or I can find an alternative LLM.

 Clippy stands as a paradigm of the prowess of collective efforts and evolutionary development, metamorphosing a nascent idea into an indispensable developer's companion.